 - Picks: What You’ll Wish You’d Known (2005) was written for US high school students, but has sound sounding life advice for anyone.
 Life is Short (2016) provides dramatic, even visceral and yet very true advice how one must choose how they spend their life, especially in the era of technological addictions such as online arguments.
 Also, The Two Kinds of Moderate (2019) and The Bus Ticket Theory of Genius (2019).

-- On the other hand, in the spirit of watching what people do instead of what they say, PG’s VC accelerator’s funding decision can’t always be described of their stellar moral choices.
+- On the other hand, on can also watch what people do instead of what they say.
+PG’s VC accelerator Y Combinator’s funding decisions can’t always described as stellar moral successes (but some of them were successful start-ups; judge Graham’s advice accordingly).

 - Daniel Lakens blogs about statistics and other science matters.